jesseyuen/glitch-govuk-prototype-kit/README.md

 1. Click 'Run' and let repl.it install a bunch of things.
 This will take a few minutes.

-If you get an error like this: `ERROR: Node module folder missing.
+If you this error: `ERROR: Node module folder missing.
 Try running npm install`, then type `npm install` into the Consle window and press enter.

 2. Pay attention to the Console window.
 You will know that the installation is nearly finished if it asks you *"Do you give permission for the kit to send anonymous usage data? (y/N)"*
 3. Type *y* or *n* and press enter and wait for it to finish building your prototype